OperatorFoundation/MoonbounceAndroidKotlin/README.md

 - Moonbounce requires a [Persona](https://github.com/OperatorFoundation/Persona.git) server to be listening on an IP address and Port of your choosing.
 See the repository for instructions on how to run this server.

 - The Moonbounce demo app allows the user to connect to the VPN.
 At a minimum, the user must enter the server IP and port for the Persona server, and then tap the toggle switch to connect to the VPN.
-Also available to users is the enter an app to disallow and a route to exclude buttons.
+Also available to users are the enter an app to disallow and a route to exclude button.
 Use these buttons to route internet traffic through your default ISP.

 - During the initial connection the user will have to give the application permission to run in the background.
 Once permission is granted the user will see a key icon appear in the toolbar of the phone (To access the notifications pull down on the top of the phone screen).
 You are now connected to your VPN.